Powerful inaction, conspicuous absence, bountiful void

 says the Lao Tzu [16].

 No locks, no alarms or sentry or vault, just beware of having things hoarded.
 The less you own the less you have to protect.
-Travel light!
-The more you have the more you are exposed.
-What you own, owns you.
+If life is a bridge, travel light!
+The more you own, the more you hold, the more you are exposed.
+What you possess, owns you.
 But what you do not have nobody can take.
 What?
 Could we manage better our urge to have things?
 Use rather than own?
+Own that which produces for us, not that which costs us?
 When will I learn?

 And remember: